Art-A-Hack/art-a-hack.github.io/app/_projects/2016/echoing-ego.md

 	<figcaption>A sketch of a character used in the performance</figcaption>
 </figure>

-Finally, musician Adriana Molello composed a soundtrack for the installation.
-Although the soundtrack wasn’t featured in the showcased version of the performance, a recording from the elegant soundtrack is available [on SoundCloud](https://soundcloud.com/dirtydawn/echoing-ego).
+Musician Adriana Molello composed a soundtrack for the installation, and you can hear the recording here [on SoundCloud](https://soundcloud.com/dirtydawn/echoing-ego).

 <figure>
 	<iframe src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/284195203&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>